Cabot Micro-Cap Insider

 As expected, Libsyn’s stock price appreciated as more investors discovered the stock.
 The market cap has climbed from $8 million to $111 million, giving it more visibility and starting to attract institutional investors.

 The valuation I had calculated has turned out be correct.
 (Actually slightly conservative).
 Today, LSYN trades at $3.00, up 582% from my original recommendation price.

 This was a perfect example of when to take profit off the table by selling half of your position to get your investment back together with a substantial profit.

 LSYN still appears attractive and remains under the radar of most investors as, at $111 million, its market cap is still below the threshold for many institutional investors.

-My current micro-cap recommendations include 5 stocks that the Micro Cap Profit Max system identified as particularly poised for stunning profits.
+My current micro cap recommendations include various stocks that the Micro Cap Profit Max system identified as particularly poised for stunning profits.

 I can’t go into those here but I will tell you how you can get all of them, and tap into a stream of high-profit micro-cap recommendations on an ongoing basis.
 In just a moment.